Fukaya's conjecture on Witten's twisted $A_\infty$-structures: Setting

+\begin{definition} A Morse function $f_{ij}$ is a Morse-Smale function if $V^+_p$ and $V^-_q$ intersecting transversally for any two critical points $p\neq q$ of $f_{ij}$. \end{definition}

-The Morse category $\morse$ has the same class of objects as the deRham category $\dr{M}$, with the morphism between two objects given by It is the Morse complex which is defined when $f_{ij}$ is Morse.
-In this complex, $e_q$'s are declared to be orthonormal basis and graded by the Morse index of corresponding critical point $q$, which is the dimension of unstable submanifold $V^-_q$.
-The Morse category $\morse$ is an $A_{\infty}$-category equipped with higher products $m_k^{Morse}$ for every $k\in \inte_+$, or simply denoted by $m_k$, which are given by counting gradient flow trees.
+The Morse complex is graded by the Morse index of the corresponding critical point $q$, which is the dimension of unstable submanifold $V^-_q$.
+The Morse category $\morse$ is an $A_{\infty}$-category equipped with higher products $\morprod{k}$ for every $k\in \inte_+$, or simply denoted by $m_k$, which are given by counting gradient flow trees.
 To describe that, we first need some terminologies about directed trees.